Observing with the international baselines of LOFAR opens up the domain of sub-arcsecond imaging of the sky at metre wavelengths.

 For HBA observations the required pixels size is approximately 0.1 arcseconds, and a 1024×1024 pixel image can be made without suffering from w-projection effects, so it is possible to directly image the whole smearing limited FOV in one pass using around 100 facets in e.g. AIPS.
 Alternatively, one can image using a w-projection capable imager like CASA, and then it is possible to make a single large image (e.g., 8192×8192) but this is likely to be slow.
 Of course, it is also possible to uv shift to areas of interest within the 20'x20' FOV and image a smaller region.
 In this case, bright sources should be imaged first and subtracted.
 Imaging a single facet is fast, taking a small fraction of observe time.
 Imaging the entire smearing-limited FOV of the averaged data using either faceting or w-projection techniques is considerably more computationally intensive.

-Most of the processing steps described above are part of a pipeline performed manually by advanced users.
+Some of the processing steps described above are part of a pipeline performed manually by advanced users.
 This also involves software packages that are not part of the LOFAR software (e.g. AIPS).
-The automatic processing performed by the Radio Observatory is the pre-processing pipeline, which consists in flagging, demix (if needed), and averaging of the data.